Slovak PM In very Serious Condition After Assassination Attempt - UrduPoint

 Slovak PM In 'very Serious' Condition After Assassination Attempt

-Banska Bystrica, (APP - UrduPoint / Pakistan Point News - 16th May, 2024) Slovak Prime Minister Robert Fico's condition has stabilised but was still "very serious", his deputy said Thursday, a day after Fico was shot multiple times in an attack the government in Bratislava decried as "political assault".
+Banska Bystrica, (APP - UrduPoint / Pakistan Point News - 16th May, 2024) Slovak Prime Minister Robert Fico's condition has stabilised but is still "very serious", his deputy said Thursday, a day after Fico was shot multiple times in an attack the government called "political assault".

+The attack, which has been condemned around the world, stoked fears over political polarisation or even further violence just weeks before European parliament elections.

-"During the night doctors managed to stabilise the patient's condition," deputy prime minister Robert Kalinak told reporters gathered at the hospital where the Slovak premier was being treated.
+"During the night doctors managed to stabilise the patient's condition," deputy prime minister Robert Kalinak told reporters gathered outside the hospital where the Slovak premier was being treated.

-"Unfortunately, the condition is still very serious as the injuries are complicated," added Kalinak, who is also the defence minister and Fico's close ally hailing from his Smer-SD party.
+"Unfortunately, his condition is still very serious as the injuries are complicated," added Kalinak, who is also the defence minister and Fico's close ally hailing from his Smer-SD party.

-The director of the Banska Bystrica hospital, where the Slovak premier was transported after sustaining gunshot wounds, said Fico underwent a "five-hour surgery carried out by two teams".
+The director of the Banska Bystrica hospital, where the Slovak premier was transported by helicopter after sustaining gunshot wounds, said Fico underwent a "five-hour surgery carried out by two teams".

 "He will stay at the intensive care unit," Miriam Lapunikova said.